davepollack/nushift/README.md

 * It accepts `input_shm_cap_id` and `output_shm_cap_id` that are already released
 * The `output_shm_cap_id` cap is created by you, and the hypervisor will write the output of the deferred call to it

 An error will be written to the `output_shm_cap_id` cap if the Postcard data cannot be deserialised, or the title submission to the Nushift GUI shell failed.
 In the latter case, this probably means that the Nushift GUI shell has gone away.
-Nothing is written if the call is a success.
-The lack of a discriminant between success and error values is a serious deficiency in the output format that should be addressed by the Nushift team.
+The error begins with the varint-encoded discriminant 1, followed by error details.
+On success, the varint-encoded discriminant 0 is written.
 The output format is itself in the Postcard format.

 ### TitleDestroy